Did you know that a natural shoreline is best for lake health? A natural shoreline reduces runoff and captures pollution before it enters a lake.

 Native aquatic plants provide valuable services in protecting lake health.
 They shelter young fish and other small animals, reflect heat to keep water cooler, absorb water pollution, provide food for ducks and other birds, and so much more!
 Because of these benefits, the Minnesota DNR regulates aquatic plants.
 If you want to control or remove aquatic plants, you will most likely need a permit.
 Learn more from the DNR Aquatic Plant Management Program.

-Apply for a Grant!
+Apply for a Shoreline Restoration Grant

 The Watershed District offers generous cost-share grants for shoreline restorations!
 Property owners are eligible for a grant of up to 75% of the project cost up to a maximum dollar amount.
 For individual homeowners, the maximum is $5,000.
 For non-profit organizations such as homeowner associations, the maximum is $20,000.